hasufell/clac/README.txt

 It supports multiple equations.
   $ clac 1 1 + , 2 2 +

-For available operators, check the help.
+For available operators, check the operator list.
-  $ clac help
+  $ clac -o

 TODO